Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Relations to classical results in probability theory

 \subsection{Functions of discrete-time Markov chains}

-A striking well-known relation between discrete-time Markov chains and martingales is the following (see, e.g., \cite[p.~473]{GrimmettS_book}): Let $\{X_n\}^\infty_{n=0}$ be a discrete-time Markov chain taking values in a countable state space $\mathcal{S}$ with transition matrix ${\bf{P}}$.
-Let $\psi : \mathcal{S} \to \reals$ be a {\em harmonic function} of the Markov chain, i.e.,
+An interesting relation between discrete-time Markov chains and martingales is the following (see, e.g., \cite[p.~473]{GrimmettS_book}): Let $\{X_n\}^\infty_{n=0}$ be a discrete-time Markov chain taking values in a countable state space $\mathcal{S}$ with transition matrix ${\bf{P}}$.
+Let $\psi \colon \mathcal{S} \to \reals$ be a {\em harmonic function} of the Markov chain, i.e.,